Bonemind/serverless-vault-vars/README.md

 password: somepassword
 ```

-To get the username in your serverless yml:
+To get the info in your serverless yml:
 ```
 custom:
   username: ${vault:secretapp/config.username}